-- 1. the development will not materially harm the significance of the heritage asset and its setting; - 2. the development will secure the long term future of the heritage asset; - 3. sufficient grant or subsidy is not available from any other source: - 4. the proportion of enabling development proposed is the minimum required to secure the future of the heritage asset; - 5. the development brings public benefit through securing the future of the heritage asset, and this outweighs any negative effects of conflict with any other planning policies.
+- a. the development will not materially harm the significance of the heritage asset and its setting; - b. the development will secure the long term future of the heritage asset; - c. sufficient grant or subsidy is not available from any other source; - d. the proportion of enabling development proposed is the minimum required to secure the future of the heritage asset; - e. the development brings public benefit through securing the future of the heritage asset, and this outweighs any negative effects of conflict with any other planning policies.

-- 5.83 Within the district there are a number of buildings which can be considered as heritage assets.
+- 5.93 Within the district there are a number of buildings which can be considered as heritage assets.
 Heritage assets for the purpose of this policy are most likely to including historic buildings that are either on the statutory list or the local list, (the full definition of heritage assets is included in the glossary).
-These buildings may be suitable for a range of uses from stables to tea rooms, but where the optimal viable use would be for housing, this policy will apply. - 5.84 In many cases the setting of a heritage asset will be significant.
-It is therefore important that proposals for the conversion of a heritage asset also include details of how the surrounding curtilage including boundaries will be altered to accommodate gardens, parking etc. - 5.85 Proposals should ensure that the historic fabric and features of the building are retained and that details such as door and window openings are in keeping with the character of the building.
-Where a building is included on the statutory list, proposals should not have a detrimental effect on the architectural and/or historic interest of the building.

-5.86 Older buildings can provide valuable habitats for species that are protected under the Wildlife and Countryside Act 1981, such as barn owls and bats.
+These buildings may be suitable for a range of uses from stables to tea rooms, but where the optimal viable use would be for housing, this policy will apply. - 5.94 The building to be converted should be capable of providing adequate internal living space (kitchen/bathroom, living space etc) without the need for extensions, unless it can be demonstrated that such an extension would not have a significant adverse effect on the character of the building.
+An assessment of the character and setting of the heritage asset will have been submitted as required by criterion 1.
+It is important that the significance of the heritage asset is enhanced or better revealed in any alterations or extensions. - 5.95 In many cases the setting of a heritage asset will be significant.
+It is therefore important that proposals for the conversion of a heritage asset also include details of how the surrounding curtilage including boundaries will be altered to accommodate gardens, parking etc. - 5.96 Proposals should ensure that the historic fabric and features of the building are retained and that details such as door and window openings are in keeping with the character of the building.
+Where a building is included on the statutory list, proposals should not have a detrimental effect on the architectural and/or historic interest of the building. - 5.97 Older buildings can provide valuable habitats for species that are protected under the Wildlife and Countryside Act 1981, such as barn owls and bats.
 The tendency of bats to hibernate in winter makes them especially vulnerable.
-As such proposals for conversion of heritage assets should include the following details;

-- a survey of the building to identify current or past use by wildlife; - where bats and barn owls are present, during and after conversion adequate access to roof space is maintained; - where appropriate, alternative nesting or roosting sites are made available close to the site; - details of the timing of works to avoid disturbance during the breeding or hibernation season.

-5.87 There is a statutory requirement to notify Natural England on proposals where development would have an impact on protected species.
+As such proposals for conversion of heritage assets should include the following details; - a survey of the building to identify current or past use by wildlife; - where bats and barn owls are present, during and after conversion adequate access to roof space is maintained: - where appropriate, alternative nesting or roosting sites are made available close to the site: - details of the timing of works to avoid disturbance during the breeding or hibernation season. - 5.98 There is a statutory requirement to notify Natural England on proposals where development would have an impact on protected species.

-5.88 No alternative option was considered.
+5.99 No alternative option was considered.
 The District has a significant number of listed buildings and other heritage assets, including buildings on the local list.
 This policy will help to retain such buildings when they are no longer suitable for their current use, and add to housing supply across the whole of the District.